 1. The lack of cows

+The main reason why Kerala is different from other Indian states is the lack of cows!
 I mean, seriously, where are they?
-A few years ago, I went to the Indian states of Rajasthan and Delhi where roaming cows in the city centre are as common as pedestrians or rickshaws.
-Everybody gets out of the way to accommodate them and seeing these peaceful, hairy animals chewing on bits of plastic along the road is a very common sight.
+A few years ago, when I went to the Indian states of Rajasthan and Delhi, cows were roaming all over the city centre.
+They were as common as pedestrians or rickshaws.
+There, everybody gets out of the way to accommodate them and seeing these peaceful, hairy animals chewing on bits of plastic along the road is a very common sight.

 Not in Kerala though.
 Streets are generally a lot cleaner and cows seem to belong in a field.

 As you probably know, India is mainly a Hindu country in which cows are revered as holy creatures.
 Kerala however has much more of a mixed population, religious wise.
 While the majority is still Hindu, there are also a significant number of Muslims and Christians.
 They do not revere cows the way Hindu people do.
 Which brings us to the next point.

 2. Kerala boasts a unique mix of faiths

 There’s a place in India where religion co-exists: Kerala!
 The state is home to a unique mix of faiths where Hindus, Christians and Muslims live together peacefully.
 The city of Trivandrum is especially known for its religious tolerance.
 If you are walking around the Palayam junction, you will find the Juma Masjid mosque and the Ganesh Temple side by side, while on the other side of the road stands the St Joseph’s Cathedral.
 People in Trivandrum don’t think much of it, as it is pretty much the norm rather than the exception in Kerala, but to most people in the world, this is pretty special and a perfect example of how religions can live together in harmony.

 3. Never knew India could be so green!